-- 1. Position the front bezel to align the tabs on the bezel with the slots on the chassis. - 2.
-Press the bezel until the tabs clicks into place.
+- 1. Position the bezel to align the tabs with the slots on the chassis. - 2.
+Press the bezel until the release tabs click into place.

 - 1. Install the side cover. - 2.
 Follow the procedure in after working inside your computer.